-When you want a hearty broccoli salad recipe but you don’t want the sugar and carbs to go with it, then you'll absolutely love this low-carb keto broccoli salad!
+When you want a hearty cold broccoli salad recipe but you don’t want the sugar and carbs to go with it, then you'll absolutely love this low-carb keto broccoli salad with bacon.

 When I think of holiday dinners and summer potlucks, broccoli salad always seems to be on our family table.
 Come to think of it, for two decades now I’ve been getting assigned broccoli salad for every occasion, I have this recipe down pat.

 A traditional broccoli salad recipe calls for lots of sugar, lemon juice, and sometimes sweetened cranberries or raisins.
 While maybe you thought you couldn't still have broccoli salad on your health program, you'll find that this keto broccoli salad tastes just like the yummy traditional version you're used to.

 That being said, my husband LOVED this low carb keto broccoli salad with bacon version BETTER than the original!
 He thought that the apple cider vinegar added a nice kick to the salad that lemon juice doesn't provide.